jlyden/new-three13/README.md

 ```

 ## TODO
-* fill in methods for draw and discard
+* fill in methods for discard
 * update integration tests for draw and discard
 * round out integration tests for failure states
 * add & setup inversify